StefanTeleaba/StefansGuideToEverything/Treasure/Magic Item Descriptions/Clothing/Head/Circlet of Persuasion.md

 # Circlet of Persuasion
 *Wondrous Item, Uncommon*

-While wearing this circlet, you gain a +3 bonus to Charisma (Deception, Intimidation, Performance, Persuasion) checks.
+While wearing this circlet, you gain a +3 bonus to Charisma (Deception, Intimidation, Performance and Persuasion) checks.